hafsa274/oopproject/README.md

-# Creating the README.md file with the provided content

-readme_content = """# Student Complaint System
+# Complaint System Program

 ## Overview
-The **Student Complaint System** is a **C++ console-based application** designed to help students file, track, and resolve complaints efficiently.
-The system allows users to register, log in, submit complaints, and view complaint status.
-It also ensures data persistence by storing user and complaint details in text files.
+This program is a complaint management system that allows users to submit complaints, track their status, and receive resolutions.
+It efficiently handles complaints by categorizing them, storing user inputs, and providing an organized way to manage and resolve issues.

 ## Features
-- **User Registration** – Secure sign-up with unique credentials
-- **User Login** – Authenticate users before accessing the system
-- **Submit Complaints** – File complaints under different categories
-- **View Complaint Status** – Track progress and resolution updates
-- **Provide Feedback** – Share feedback on resolved complaints
-- **File Handling** – Store student and complaint data persistently
-- **User-Friendly Interface** – Simple navigation through a console UI
+- **User Complaint Submission**: Users can submit complaints with details such as category, description, and urgency.
+- **Complaint Tracking**: Users can check the status of their complaints.
+- **Admin Panel**: Admins can review, update, and resolve complaints.
+- **Categorization**: Complaints are classified based on type for better management.
+- **Data Storage**: Complaints are stored in a structured format for easy access.

 ## Technologies Used
-- C++ (Object-Oriented Programming)
+- **Programming Language**: C++
+- **Data Structures**: Implemented using queues, linked lists, or other appropriate structures.

+## How to Run
+1. Compile the program using a C++ compiler.
+2. Run the executable file.
+3. Follow on-screen instructions to submit and manage complaints.

+## Future Enhancements
-- File Handling (`fstream` for data storage)
+- Integration with a database for better data storage.
-- Templates (for generic functions)
-- Input Validation (Ensures correct user inputs)

-## Project Structure
+- User authentication system.
+- Web-based interface for accessibility.